-We reserve the right to charge for cost increases that occur between when we set tour prices and the date of travel, for example, changes due to the cost of lodging and transportation.
-If you are a single traveler and you desire, we will find a roommate for you.
-If we cannot find you a roommate, we will not charge you a single supplement.
-If space is available, cabins can be booked for a single occupant by adding 90% over the listed cabin cost.
-Single rooms are subject to availability.
+If you are a single traveler, we will find a roommate for you, but if we cannot find you a roommate, we will not charge you a single supplement.
+If space is available, some cabins can be booked as a single by adding 90% over the listed cabin cost.